Melandel/resources/clean_code/object_calisthenics.md

 # Object Calisthenics
 Object Calisthenics are programming exercises, formalized as a set of 9 rules invented by Jeff Bay in his book The ThoughtWorks Anthology.

+Credits to [jimmy klein](https://www.jimmyklein.fr/) for the code examples.

 |            | Table of Content                                                                                                           |
 | ---        | ------------------                                                                                                         |
 | **RULE 1** | [One level of indentation per method](#one-level-of-indentation-per-method)                                                |